What Do International Sellers have to keep in Mind when selling their Property in Florida?

 An Affidavit is necessary

-He also needs to sign an affidavit, under penalties of perjury, that he or she meets the requirement of the conditions.
+The buyer needs to sign an affidavit, under penalties of perjury, that he or she meets the requirement of the conditions.

 Closing agents should adjust their procedures and forms to reflect this change.

-This article is for information purpose only and does not represent any legal advice.
+Disclaimer: This article is for information purpose only and does not represent any legal advice.
 Please contact an attorney or tax adviser of your choice to get proper legal or tax information.